microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/manageddevice-resizecloudpc.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Upgrade or downgrade an existing cloud PC to another configuration with a new virtual CPU (vCPU) and storage size.
+Upgrade or downgrade an existing Cloud PC to another configuration with a new virtual CPU (vCPU) and storage size.

 [!INCLUDE [cloudpc-api-preview](../../includes/cloudpc-api-preview.md)]